Docker security

 AppArmor applies access control on an application-by-application basis.
 To use it, you associate an AppArmor security profile with each program.
 Docker loads a default profile for the container’s default.
 Keep in mind that this is used and not on the Docker Daemon.
 The “default profile” is called docker-default.
 Docker describes it as moderately protective while providing broad application capability.

-So, when you instantiate a container, it uses the “docker default” policy unless you override it with the “security-opt” flag.
+So, instantiating a container uses the “docker default” policy unless you override it with the “security-opt” flag.
 This policy is crafted for the general use case.
 The default profile is applied to all container workloads if the host has AppArmor enabled.

 Docker Security Best Practices – Goal4: Strengthen isolation: Control groups